Kimserey/DataExpenses/README.md

 ![month drilldown](https://raw.githubusercontent.com/Kimserey/DataExpenses/master/img/month_dd.png)

-_What's the purpose?_
+__What's the purpose?__

-Look at the allocation of the expenses
+Look at the repartition of the expenses over the time.
+Monitor the evolution of the spending in each category.
+Can be used to see irregularity in certain category.

 ### 1.2 Category breakdown